plumenetwork/contracts/plume/src/lst/README.md

   - Deploy `BucketFactory`, pre-deploy buckets per validator via CREATE2, wire into `stPlumeMinter`.
   - Keep a validator-sync script (diamond → minter registry) and keeper runbooks.

-This integrates the bus model entirely within LST contracts, preserves the diamond as-is, and gives you scheduled stake/exit behavior with predictable cooldown handling.